UK PhD Centre in Financial Computing

 Algorithmic trading is the most popular research topic in investment banking.
 As trading has become increasingly automated, the requirement for computer scientists, physicists, mathematicians and other specialists in the financial computing field to migrating towards quantitative analysis has also grown.

-Microsoft Banking Science Algorithmic Trading Competition
+Global Algorithmic Trading Competition 2011

-Algorithmic Trading Conference: Speakers & Presentations
+Algorithmic Trading Conference 2010: Speakers & Presentations

 PhD and MSc students presented their work alongside invited speakers.